Parent and sub-issues

 Turn issues into projects

-Sometimes an issue grows so large it's more appropriate to turn it into a project instead.
-To do so, hover over the parent's ... menu and choose "Convert to project."
-The project will inherit its details from the original parent issue, and former sub-issues will become standard issues in the project.
+Sometimes an issue grows so large it’s more appropriate to turn it into a project instead.
+To do so, hover over the parent’s ... menu and choose “Convert to project.”
+When you convert a parent issue into a project, the original issue and its sub-issues are added to the project as standalone issues.
+The original issue is renamed to indicate the conversion, and sub-issue relationships are removed.

 Filter sub-issues